barrucadu/both/README.markdown

 Bug reports, pull requests, and comments are very welcome!

-Feel free to contact me on GitHub, through IRC (#haskell on freenode), or email (mike@barrucadu.co.uk).
+Feel free to contact me on GitHub, through IRC (#haskell on libera.chat), or email (mike@barrucadu.co.uk).